Mojang/EducationContent/python/lesson10/activity5.md

 ```

 ## Step 1
-Can you make the Agent move through the area row by row without turning?
+Can you make the Agent move through the area sideways, row by row, without it turning?